gnarf/learn-deployment/workshop/exercises/ansible/objectives.md

 - What is Ansible?
-- How is Ansible different than Chef/Puppet?
+- How is Ansible different than other tools in its class?
-- What is idempotency and why is it desirable for deployment?